 We will notify via email all those who auditioned within a few weeks of the audition.

 Where and when do I drop my child off/pick my child up for Bootcamp?

-Bootcamp starts at 9:00am and ends at 4:00pm.
-We ask that students be dropped off no more than 20 minutes before camp starts and be picked up no later than 15 minutes after camp ends.
+Bootcamp starts at 9:30am and ends at 4:30pm.
+In order to help with everyone’s safety, we ask that students be dropped off no more than 5 minutes before camp starts and be picked up no later than 5 minutes after camp ends.
 If you do drop off your children early or pick them up late, you will be charged the Early Drop Off and/or Late Pick Up fees.
-There will be one carpool line.
 If students are more than 5 minutes late, they must be signed in to camp.

 What is the difference between the Conservatory and other educational programming?